af267/GeoFS-Extra-Vehicles/README.md

 2. **Copy and Paste (easiest):** Directly copying and pasting main.js into the GeoFS console will also run the script.
 3. **Bookmarking (best for mobile):** Copy the bookmarklet.js script into the new bookmark added.
 See 1:30 of this video: https://www.youtube.com/watch?v=OfpHJudRFko

-## Version 1.2.4
+## Version 1.3.0
-* Boeing 777-200/ER updated to fix physics and shading
-* Boeing 777-200LR/F added
-* New Airbus A350-1000 by NS-Studios with official A359 cockpit.
-(All credit still goes to Nightshade.
-This was the only way we could directly add a cockpit to this plane.)
+* Multiplayer support for anyone with the addon for aircraft marked with a green "A".
 ## More Credits
 * MD-11 cockpit by FlightGear and SeaBus
 ## Information